TestProf II: Factory therapy for your Ruby tests

 Crumbling factories

-Whenever we test our applications, we need to generate test data—two common ways to do it are factories and fixtures.
+Whenever we’re testing our applications, we need to generate test data, adn two common ways of doing this are by using factories and fixtures.

-So how can we tell if we misuse that power or not, and what can we do about it?
+So how can we tell if we’re misuing that power or not, and what can we do about it anyway?
 First, let’s see how much time our test suite spends working in the factories.

 $ EVENT_PROF="factory.create" bundle exec rspec